arszen123/offer-notification-application/README.md

 ### Used AWS Services

-- EventBridge - For scheduling Lambda invokation
+- EventBridge - For scheduling Lambda function invocation
-- Lambda - For cloud computing
+- Lambda - For crawling the website and publishing to SNS
 - SNS - For sending email notifications

 ## Used technologies